 Our goal is to make everything as contactless as possible, so we do a curbside digital check in/out each day.
 We plan to take photos of the campers as well as authorized pick-up individuals with our roster app to ensure that only authorized individuals are picking up each day.
-We ask that you have your photo ID with you each day in case we experience technical issues or need to verify your identity before taking your photo.
+We ask that you have photo ID each day in case we experience technical issues or need to verify your identity before taking your photo.